zmohamed9/zmohamed9/README.md

 My name is Zaina, and I am a tech student over at NAIT.
 I am currently studying **Web Design and Development**.

-I enjoy designing UI/UX as well as working on the FrontEnd Development.
+:computer: I enjoy designing UI/UX as well as working on the FrontEnd Development.
 I'm currently learning how to work on the Backend with PHP and using a CMS like Wordpress.

 At the present, I'm working on a project for a charity company.

 You can reach me at my email address: **zainaamohamed12@gmail.com**.
 I look forward to speaking with you!

-*Fun Fact:* When I was younger, I was able to ride a unicycle.
+:bike: *Fun Fact:* When I was younger, I was able to ride a unicycle.
 Unsure if that would still be the case now, but hey, never say never!

 <!--
 **zmohamed9/zmohamed9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.